 Now let’s have some fun with that media list of yours!
 Choose any one person from your media list that inspires you and take a look at their posts.
 Do you notice they have certain daily or monthly themes?
 What kind of stories do they like to publish?

 Hopefully you’ve jotted down some notes and are feeling inspired.
 Form this motivation into a producer one sheet.

 Think of one to three ideas of how you, your online personal training business, or your workout plans can be featured.
 Depending on the medium – audio, video, words – your pitch will be different.

 The most important thing to remember is you are making their job easy by providing new content that makes sense for them to publish, shoot, feature.

 Step 3: Relationship Building

 Spending time getting to know the blogger, journalist, editor or producer that you are going to pitch to is a must for securing press.

 You’ve already started the conversation with them on social media, and you can use this very platform to speak to them like a peer and let them know you are sending them an email, DM, or PM.

 Be confident, casual, and remember you are offering them free content.
 They are doing you a favor, and you are also doing them a favor.

-Now you’ve got your three step plan to leveraging social media to launching a successful PR initiative for your online personal training business!
+Now you’ve got your three-step plan to leverage social media to launch a successful PR initiative for your online personal training business!
 Measure your results every quarter, and give yourself 6 months to really see results.
 You got this.